uafgeotools/elasticmapper/README.md

 # elasticmapper

+UPGRADED AND DOCUMENTED VERSION COMING SOON !!!\
+Fill this google [form](https://forms.gle/D4HVBNYoF2QjzotG9) to be notified of the new version release, or to get in touch with the developers with any questions or suggestions.

 This open-source python package provides cutting-edge tools for analyzing and visualizing elastic symmetry.
 At its core, it finds an elastic map conforming to a selected symmetry class, closest to an input elastic map of arbitrary